This page discusses Stardog’s support for Kerberos as a means for authenticating users.

 See our blog, Kerberos: Three-Headed Stardog, for a more detailed walkthrough on using Stardog with Kerberos.

-As of Stardog version 7.4.5 you can configure your Stardog instance to authenticate via Kerberos when using Stardog Explorer and Stardog Studio.
+You can configure your Stardog instance to authenticate via Kerberos when using Stardog Cloud.

 Once the additional